jimjrxieb/LinkOps/frontend/README.md

 ## 📄 License

-This project is part of LinkOps Core and follows the same license terms.
+This project is part of the LinkOps platform and follows the same licensing terms.

----

-**Ready to command your AI army with elite precision!** 🚀